 Getting to Normandy

 If you have your own car, then the process is simple.
-Use the Brittany Ferries * Portsmouth – Caen service.
-It takes half a day (5 hrs 45 mins) and docks in Ouistreham (Sword Beach), just outside Caen.
-(And it’s Portsmouth!
-You could overdose on military museums by spending a day in Portsmouth at the Historic Naval Dockyard before boarding the ferry!)
-The ferry has good restaurants and bars etc and a cinema to kill some time in, but my tip is to book a cabin.
-That gives you your own ensuite private space to lie down and have a sleep.
+Brittany Ferries ** operate from Poole to Cherbourg (4 hrs 15 mins) and from Portsmouth to Le Havre (5 hrs 30 mins), Cherbourg (5 hrs) or Caen (5 hrs 45 mins).
+It’s not really Caen.
+It lands at Ouistreham, 9 kms away on the coast (Sword Beach).
+The great thing about going from Portsmouth is, you can overdose on military museums by spending a day in Portsmouth at the Historic Naval Dockyard before boarding the ferry!)
+The ferries have good restaurants and bars etc and a cinema to kill some time in, but my tip is to book a cabin.
+That gives you your own ensuite private cabin to lie down and have a sleep.

 If you’re planning to hire a car in Normandy you could go as a foot passenger (you can still book a cabin).
 Or you might make your way to Caen – the largest city in the area – by train or by air.